HugoPhibbs/where_in_the_world/README.md

 ```
 - Which can be visualised in geoJSON.io (again by placing it in a FeatureCollection):
   ![](C:\Users\Hugo\Documents\where_in_the_world\examples\newyork.png)

+## Libraries and External sources
+- Jest was used for testing
+- prompt-sync was used for getting command line input from a user

 ## Tests
 - I used Jest for testing, bellow is the test class that I used: